What are cookies?

 Performance cookies collect information on how visitors use the website in anonymous and aggregated form.
 They are used to analyze and improve how the site works.

 Functionality cookies allow the site to remember choices made by you (e.g. user name, language or the territorial region) and thus they provide more personal features.
 They can be used to provide services you have asked e.g. watching a video.

-These, typically third-party cookies, are used to deliver ads more relevant to you.
-They will also limit the number of times you see a particular ad as well as to measure the effectiveness of the ad campaigns.
+These, typically third party cookies, are used to deliver ads more relevant to you.
+They will also limit the number of times you see a particular ad as well as they measure the effectiveness of the ad campaigns.
 They remember your device’s visit to the site and help to understand shopping behaviors and thus to improve our site and provide ads and offers of interest.
 Further, they enable you to like or recommend us on social media (such as Facebook, Twitter, Instagram, Pinterest) and help you to rate and review our products.

 Third parties may share their advertising cookies with several sites and they may enable us and/or third parties to recognize those sites visited.
-Advertising cookies enable the provision of relevant ads in our and third-party sites based on the data obtained from those third-party cookies.
-Third-party advertising cookies and services, used by us, include for example Google Ads, Facebook, Bing Ads, Yahoo!
+Advertising cookies enable the provision of relevant ads in our and third party sites based on the data obtained from those third-party cookies.
+Third party advertising cookies and services, used by us, include for example Google Ads, Facebook, Bing Ads, Yahoo!
 Ads and Instagram Ads.

 How to disable cookies at any time

 You can change your browser settings to delete or prevent certain cookies from being stored on your computer or mobile device.
 The ‘help’ section in your browser should provide information on how to manage the cookie settings in the browser.
-However, it should be noted that the blocking of cookies might affect the site’s functionality.
+However, it should be noted that the blocking of cookies might affect the site functionality.

 If you want to accept only cookies by us but not the cookies from third parties, you can typically (depending on your browser) select from your browser settings “Block third-party cookies”.